AOlmin/ddls-journal-club/README.md

 ### Format
 - We meet every *forth* week, tentatively Tuesdays 14-15 (see ''Upcoming sessions'').
-- To start, we will focus each session on one main paper selected by the 'host' of that session, see below for host instructions.
+- To start, we will focus each session on one main paper selected by the 'host' of that session.
+Host instructions are provided below.
 - All participants are encouraged to **read the main paper** prior to the session.
 - Each session starts with a presentation by the host (around 15 minutes), followed by discussion between all participants.

 ### Host instructions
 - Select a paper that you believe to align with the topic of the journal club.
-If relevant, you can also select 1-2 additional papers which you think could add to the discussion or knowledge of the participants.
+If relevant, you can also select 1-2 additional papers which you think could add to the discussion and/or knowledge of the participants (Note: don't expect all participants to have read this paper prior to the session).
-- Share the paper with the participants at least **1 week** prior to the designated session by sending an e-mail to <amanda.olmin@gu.se>.
+- Share the paper(s) with the participants at least **1 week** prior to the designated session by sending an e-mail to <amanda.olmin@gu.se>.
 - Prepare a presentation, including: a motivation for why you think that the paper is interesting, an overview of the paper, and possible discussion points.
+- Join the session!

 ### Upcoming sessions (Spring 2026)

 - **Feb 10, 14-15**

 Topic (host): T.B.A.

 - **Mar 10, 14-15**

 Topic (host): T.B.A.

 - **Apr 7, 14-15**

 Topic (host): T.B.A.

 - **May 5, 14-15**

 Topic (host): T.B.A.

 - **June 2, 14-15**

 Topic (host): T.B.A.